nervosnetwork/ckb-sdk-java/README.md

 1. sign transaction with your private key.
 2. send signed transaction to CKB node, and wait it to be confirmed.

 Before signing and sending transaction, you need to prepare a raw transaction represented by an instance of class `TransactionWithScriptGroups`.
-You can get it [by Mercury](#Build-transaction-with-Mercury) or [by ckb-indexer](#Build-transaction-with-indexer)
+You can get it [by Mercury](#Build-transaction-with-Mercury) or [by manual](#Build-transaction-by-manual)

 ```java
 // 0.
 Set your private key